 Advanced Mechanics Design

-A mesh is a combination of vertexes connected using edges, these edges can be used to create 3 types of faces, Tris (3 Edges to a face), Quads (4 Edges to a face) or N-Gons (5+ edges to a face).
+A mesh is a combination of vertices connected using edges.
+These edges can be used to create 3 types of faces: Tris (3 edges to a face), Quads (4 edges to a face), or N-Gons (5+ edges to a face).

 A mesh has face normals which can only be viewed from one side unless backface culling is enabled on the mesh.

-To create our objects we crete vertexes.
-For this cube I have 24 Vertecies as it allows for hard edges and simple maths when creating the object.
+To create our objects we create vertices.
+For this cube I have 24 vertices as it allows for hard edges and simple maths when creating the object.

-With 3 of the vertecies a Tri Face is created, this is then calculated and placed in the world.
+With 3 of the vertices a Tri Face is created, this is then calculated and placed in the world.

 Editor Handles

-The result is being able to create my rail sleepers which I use later for spline mesh generator project, additionally I could have used this for my rails as I could have stretched cubes to create the length of the rail and set the number of Z chunks to 2 with an offset of about 4 to create the second set of tracks.
+The result is being able to create my rail sleepers which I use later for the spline mesh generator project.
+Additionally, I could have used this for my rails as I could have stretched cubes to create the length of the rail and set the number of Z chunks to 2 with an offset of about 4 to create the second set of tracks.

 All I needed to do afterwards was curve the mesh along a spline.